KLAK

 KLAK (97.5 FM) is a Connoisseur Media radio station licensed to Tom Bean, Texas, serving the Texoma region and the northeast portions of the Dallas–Fort Worth metroplex.
-The station broadcasts an adult contemporary format, with current-day music and re-currents within the station's playlist.
+The station broadcasts a Classic Hits format.
 The station's studios are located in McKinney, Texas, with its transmitter southeast of Tom Bean.

 History

 KLAK started broadcasting on the 104.9 FM frequency on October 17, 1983, licensed to Denison, Texas, as a soft adult contemporary format branded as K-LAKE 105.
 It moved to its present 97.5 FM frequency on May 12, 1987, and was renamed as 97.5 K-LAKE FM.
 The station rebranded as 97.5 KLAK in 2006.

 In November 2016, KLAK expanded towards a variety hits format with the addition of more Hot AC songs.
 Four years later, KLAK gradually evolved to Hot AC full-time.
 This lasted for almost two years until August 30, 2022, when the station began stunting with station identifications and TM Studios jingles with the background of radio static for a short time, which led to the station's return to its "K-Lake" name and normal adult contemporary format.

+On August 3, 2026, as a strategy to add Throwback Nation to a trio of Connoisseur Media radio stations including KRBI and KYTC, KLAK moved its format to classic hits, eliminating songs from the 2000s and later and only playing classic hits music from the 70s, 80s, and 90s.